Saitoshii/TCGInventory/README.md

 The application will initialize the SQLite database on first start if it does not exist.
 Open ``http://localhost:5000`` in your browser to use the interface.

+For a detailed walkthrough of the available pages and forms, see [docs/WEB_INTERFACE.md](docs/WEB_INTERFACE.md).